cjihrig/toolbag-plugins/README.md

 # toolbag-plugins

 A collection of [toolbag](https://github.com/continuationlabs/toolbag) plugins.
 This repository is intended to be temporary.
 Each of these plugins will eventually be published as a standalone module on npm.
+The following plugins have already been split out:

+* [`toolbag-plugin-stats-collector`](https://github.com/continuationlabs/toolbag-plugin-stats-collector) - Collects runtime data for things like CPU, memory, the event loop, handles, requests, and more.
+* [`toolbag-plugin-udp-reporter`](https://github.com/continuationlabs/toolbag-plugin-udp-reporter) - Implements the reporter interface over UDP.

 To use one or more of the plugins in this module, add `toolbag-plugins` to `package.json`.
 In `.toolbagrc.js`: